whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 The guiding rule is:

 - `templates/` and `configs/` define the reusable starting materials
-- `examples/klim2019_tdp43kd/` shows one worked instantiation of those materials
+- `examples/klim2019_tdp43kd/` shows one real worked instantiation of those materials

 ## Expected contents

-This example folder is expected to contain a project-like demo structure, typically including:
+This example folder is expected to develop into a structured worked example, including project-facing setup files and later run-associated documentation.

+Typical contents may include:

     examples/klim2019_tdp43kd/
       README.md